-Microsoft, as ever, continues to support Windows 10 with major overhauls, and now that the Windows 10 April 2018 Update, previously known as Redstone 4, has been released, Microsoft has shifted its attention towards working on Redstone 5.
+In its constant mission to support Windows 10 with major overhauls (it’s even supporting older updates), Microsoft has shifted its attention towards development of Redstone 5 – now that the Windows 10 April 2018 Update, previously known as Redstone 4, has been released.

 We’ll also speculate on the release date for Windows 10 Redstone 5, and we’ll constantly update this article as new information emerges.